10 May How Much Does a Steam Shower Cost?

 Pros and Cons of Prefabricated Steam Shower Units

 However, there are drawbacks to the prefabricated route.
 Not every brand and model will be of the same quality or meet the same safety and service standards, and if you don’t do your research, you could end up with a dud.
 Furthermore, repairs can be difficult—and costly—which may negate the upfront savings over a custom steam shower.
-Check out this article for more pros and cons of all-in-one, prefabricated units.
+Read our full coverage of steam shower enclosures for all the ins and outs.

 Pros and Cons of Custom Steam Showers

-If you have a bit more time and room in your budget and like the idea of building a unique steam shower to your own specifications, then the custom route may be for you.
+If you have a bit more time and room in your budget and like the idea of building a unique steam shower to your own specifications, then the custom route is definitely the way to go.
 However, as with all home improvement projects, this one will require careful thought and planning to ensure that you get exactly what you want.
 You’ll also have to do your research in order to choose the materials, accessories, and other details that will fit and perform properly in your space.

 Whether you undertake the shower construction yourself or hire a professional to do the job, the costs could vary widely.
 When all is said and done, a custom steam shower could cost you anywhere from $6,000 to $10,000 or beyond, depending on the features you choose and the extensiveness of the enclosure alteration/construction.